Childhood Arc ~ I'm Quite Knowledgeable! ~

 It would be a problem if a maid could just readily prepare poison.

-In the first place, she was likely easily poisoned by a maid in the game due to having the maids prepare poison like that.
+In the first place, that was probably how she ended up getting poisoned so easily by a maid in the game — by having servants prepare poison like that.

 Also, she had a feeling that having the Poison Attribute was bad optics, so perhaps she shouldn't say it out loud.
-For now was the time to win over the servants.
-Saying she could use Poison Magic and scaring them would be a bad move.
+Now was the time to win over the servants.
+Scaring them by announcing she could use Poison Magic would be a bad move.

-Indeed.
-If you gathered only the moisture in the air until you had that much water, this place should be drier than a desert right now.
+Exactly.
+If you gathered only the moisture in the air to produce that much water, this place should be drier than a desert by now.
 But it wasn't.

-But that meant that, in this case, the "element" could be a catalyst — something that doesn't react itself, but only needs to exist there.
+But that meant the "element" could serve as a catalyst — something that didn't react itself, but only needed to be present.

-(Then, if there's a tiny amount — even just a trace — of poison, it should be enough… Yes, that's it!)
+(So if there's even a tiny amount of poison — just a trace — that should be enough… Yes, that's it!)

 A stroke of genius.
 Koleha praised herself and asked Emma to procure something.